Charlotte Hughes

 Family

-Charlotte frequently acts on Family Law Act and Children Act matters from FHDRAs to Final Hearings including fact findings, and also undertakes care work on behalf of all parties involved.
-She also has experience in dealing with non-molestation orders, as well as other ancillary applications.
+Charlotte frequently acts on Family Law Act and Children Act matters from FHDRAs to Final Hearings including fact findings, and she also undertakes care work on behalf of all parties involved, often on an urgent or short notice basis.
+She also has experience in dealing with non-molestation and occupation orders, as well as other ancillary applications.
+She has experience in both representing and cross examining vulnerable witnesses with mental health and capacity difficulties in sensitive situations including with selective mutism.
+Charlotte has dealt with extremely complex cases including:

 Qualifications/Education